El Mehdi El Moubarik

-El Mehdi El Moubarik (المهدي مبارك; born 22 January 2001) is a Moroccan professional football player who plays for Russian club Dynamo Makhachkala on loan from Emirati club Al Ain.
+El Mehdi El Moubarik (المهدي مبارك; born 22 January 2001) is a Moroccan professional footballer who plays as a midfielder for Bulgarian First League club Levski Sofia.

 Club career

-El Mehdi El Moubarik made his professional debut for Fath Union Sport on the 12 January 2020, coming on as a late substitute in the Botola game against Rapide Oued Zem.
+El Moubarik made his professional debut for FUS Rabat on 12 January 2020, coming on as a late substitute in the Botola game against Rapide Oued Zem.

-On 6 August 2025, El Moubarik was loaned by Russian Premier League club Dynamo Makhachkala.
+On 6 August 2025, he joined Russian Premier League club Dynamo Makhachkala on loan from Al Ain.

+On 30 June 2026, El Moubarik left Al-Ain to sign with Bulgarian First League club Levski Sofia on a 3-year deal.

 International career

 El Moubarik was on the final list to participate in the 2020 UNAF U-20 Tournament qualifying for the 2021 Africa U-20 Cup of Nations and participated in all matches.
 El Moubarik reached the quarter-finals of the 2021 Africa U-20 Cup of Nations.
 He eventually was named in the best XI of the competition.

 On 25 November 2021, he was called-up by Abdellah Idrissi to join the U23 team.
 On 15 September 2022, he was summoned by new coach Hicham Dmii with Olympic Morocco for a double confrontation against Senegal as part of a preparation course for qualifications for the 2024 Summer Olympics.

 On 9 October 2023, Issam Charaï called on him to prepare for the two friendly confrontations against Iraq on October 12 and Dominican Republic four days later in Casablanca.